RMerl/asuswrt-merlin/README-merlin.txt

 3.0.0.4.372.30 Beta 1:
    - NEW: Merged with 372 (code from the arm environment), with some fixes to make it build properly on a mipsel router.
+   - NEW: RT-AC56U support (still beta).
+   - CHANGED: Updated iptables-1.4.x to 1.4.14 (RT-AC56U)
    - CHANGED: Brought back the Connection page under System Logs
+   - CHANGED: Updated e2fsprogs to 1.42.7.
+Amongst other things
+              this new version is more memory-efficient on large filesystems.
    - FIXED: Reapply layout fixes to Guest network and DHCP page (were lost in a recent webui update)
    - FIXED: JFFS2 could get reformated again at each subsequent reboots.
    - FIXED: Devices with a NetBIOS name of 15 chars long would have their name merged with the next device's.
    - FIXED: Empty Site Survey list if there was only one AP found
+   - FIXED: Saved settings might fail to restore if they contained OpenVPN or SSHD keys with CRLF line endings.
+   - FIXED: Numerous bugs in ipt_account for Kernel 2.6.36 (RT-AC56U)

 3.0.0.4.354.29 Beta 1: